 Alberta added 27,600 jobs in May driven primarily by increased service sector activity.
-Service sectors prompt a 21,200 surge in jobs in Alberta, while the goods sector increased employment by 6,300.
+Service sectors prompt a job surge of 21,200 in Alberta, while the goods sector increased employment by 6,300.

 However, the province experienced job losses in:

-For the services sector, professional, scientific, technical transportation, warehousing, wholesale and retail trade contributed to the added jobs.
+Added jobs within the services sector were a mix of professional, scientific, technical transportation, warehousing, wholesale and retail trade positions.
 Meanwhile, food and accommodation employment is still below pre-pandemic levels.